 What is Business intelligence (BI) and its application?

-Reporting is a central part of business intelligence, and the dashboard is the standard tool providing a summary on a page.
-Dashboards are applications built into the software that pull information into charts and graphs based on what the user wants to review.
+Reporting is a central part of business analytics and business performance management, and a dashboard is the best way of providing a summary of complex data and metrics.
+Dashboards are applications built into the business intelligence system that pull information into data visualizations like charts and graphs based on what the user wants to review.

-Dashboards provide a way for people to examine data to understand trends by clicking into the underlying detail.
-The dashboard does a lot of the heavy lifting by consolidating and streamlining the effort and time required to search for, merge and query the data.
+Interactive dashboards provide a way for people to examine data to understand trends by clicking into the underlying detail.
+The dashboard does a lot of the heavy lifting by consolidating and streamlining data management and the time required to search for, merge and query the data.

-Vinod Devarapalli is the commercial administration manager at ICU Medical and uses a business intelligence tool to build dashboards to determine the most profitable customers, low margin customers and declining customers.
-ICU uses its data to make strategic and tactical decisions.
-The access to consolidated data allows more people in the business to step-up.
+Vinod Devarapalli is the commercial administration manager at ICU Medical uses the business intelligence tool to build dashboards to determine the most profitable customers, low margin customers and declining customers.
+ICU uses its business data to make strategic and tactical decisions.

-The potential use for BI extends beyond the typical business performance metrics of improved sales and reduced costs, especially when a business analyzes numerous data sources — from CRM to HR systems — to improve the understanding and stratification of customers.
+The potential use for BI extends beyond the typical business performance metrics of improved sales and reduced costs, especially when a business analyzes numerous data sources — from CRM to HR systems — to improve the understanding of customer behavior.

 IT professionals and data scientists have been the primary users of BI applications.
-However, BI tools have evolved to be more intuitive, enabling a large number of everyday users across a variety of departments to harness the tools.
+However, BI tools have evolved to be more intuitive and user-friendly, enabling a large number of people across a variety of departments harness the tools.

 Nearly all BI companies have one common goal: keeping the user experience simple.
 This reduction in builds, steps, and clicks does not mean the technology is any less sophisticated — in fact, it’s just the opposite.
 In relation to business intelligence, self-service solutions enable everyday users of all skill levels to independently access, query and analyze company data.

-Some organizations also have administrators who manage access across a business, ensuring the user experience suits the job role and data integrity is maintained.
-Dependable self-service vendors will manage the ingress of the data into the business intelligence solution, security and upgrades, so companies manage how they want to see and review the data.
+Self-service BI tools come with fine grained user access and permissions, ensuring the right people see the right data and data integrity is maintained.
+Dependable self-service vendors will manage the data warehouses, the ingress of the data into the business intelligence solution and security and upgrades, so companies can manage how they see and review the data.

 The future of business intelligence